MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/hub-spoke-content.md

 ### Azure Firewall

 In this architecture, an Azure Firewall is deployed in the hub network.
-When compared to network virtual appliances (NVAs), an Azure Firewall can save up to 30-50%. especially when used as a shared solution consumed by multiple workloads.
+When used as a shared solution and consumed by multiple workloads, an Azure Firewall can save up to 30-50% over other network virtual appliiances.
 For more information, see [Azure Firewall vs NVA](https://azure.microsoft.com/blog/azure-firewall-and-network-virtual-appliances).

 ### Virtual network peering